simrenbasra/simys-blog/about_me.md

 ### Current Focus

 Outside of my full-time role, I’m working on a new project called SimBot, a custom chatbot designed to help readers navigate my blog and posts.
 I’ve also launched my newsletter, Simy Says, aimed at complete beginners who want to build a better understanding of AI and machine learning.
-My aim is to still grow as an AI engineer and keep learning!
+My aim is to continue to grow as an AI Engineer and keep learning!

 ### Connect With Me